-How to style/wear a chest accessory?
+How do I style a chest accessory?

 The chest bag might look scary to wear because of the multiple straps, and often bulky design, but styled correctly can give your look a streetwear edge.

-For the less bulky bag styles, layering is one of the easiest ways to slip this bag into your look.
+LAYERED: For the less bulky bag styles, layering is one of the easiest ways to slip this bag into your look.
 Style under your favourite outerwear for a discreet look.
 No one will ever know you are wearing a bag.

-For a casual look, wear the chest accessory over a light jacket, a hoody for a functional, sporty look.
+IN FULL VIEW: For a casual look, wear the chest accessory over a light jacket, a hoody for a functional, sporty look.

 Are you ready to a leap into a new trend?
 Here are the best chest bags for men you can buy from the high street.